-Preparing for childbirth in a dog.
-How dogs give birth If suddenly your dog gives birth what to do
+Preparing for the birth of a dog.
+How dogs give birth If suddenly your dog gives birth, what to do?

 Pregnancy and childbirth in dogs.
 Whelping.

-Whatever the breed and no matter how easily this bitch has bred before, she must not be left unattended during whelping.
+Whatever the breed and no matter how easily this bitch whelped before, she should not be left unattended during whelping.
 What kind of supervision is required depends largely on the nature of the bitch and her breed.
-Dogs that live in large kennels and don't have much human contact may prefer to whelp themselves and may often resent interference.
-However, even such bitches should not be left unattended during whelping.
-While they are puppies, they need to be looked after, but in order not to be too disturbing - after an hour or so.
-Bitches that occupy the position of a family member usually prefer to have their owner closer during whelping.
+Dogs that live in large kennels and do not have much human contact may prefer to whelp themselves and may often resent interference.
+However, such bitches should not be left unattended during whelping.
+While they are puppies, they need to be supervised, but not to disturb them too much after an hour or so.
+Bitches who occupy the position of a family member usually prefer to have their owner closer during whelping.
 And they feel better with his sympathetic attention.

-So, you have already prepared a place for childbirth and keeping a dog with puppies, as mentioned earlier, it should be spacious enough, in proportion to the size of the dog, with two compartments: a bed and a place for walking puppies, the exit should be made so that the puppies cannot get out, and the dog could, although it is better that the door is closed completely, not all bitches are ready to spend most of the time with the litter.
-In addition to preparing an absolutely clean bed and whelping box, it is very important that the delivery room is well cleaned and disinfected.
-The bitch should be introduced to the new location and whelping crate at least ten days before whelping.
-But if she is the type of dog that is slow to get used to change, she can be moved to a new place earlier - two to three weeks before the expected whelping date.
-And in general, all preparation for whelping should be carried out in advance, taking into account, if possible, all the chances.
+So, you have already prepared a place for giving birth and keeping the dog with puppies, as mentioned earlier, it should be quite spacious, proportional to the size of the dog, with two compartments: a lounger and a place for walking the puppies, the exit should be made so that the puppies cannot go out, and the dog could, although it is better for the door to close completely; not all bitches are ready to spend most of the time with the litter.
+In addition to preparing a completely clean bed and whelping box, it is very important that the whelping area is well cleaned and disinfected.
+The bitch should be introduced to the new area and whelping box at least ten days before whelping.
+But if she is the type of dog that slowly gets used to change, she can be moved to a new place earlier - two to three weeks before the expected whelping date.
+In general, all preparations for whelping should be done in advance, taking into account, if possible, all contingencies.

-Prepare also a "birthing kit" so that everything you need is at your fingertips.
+Also prepare a “birthing kit” so that you have everything you need at hand.

-- a lot of small soft rags ironed with a hot iron from old bed linen (to wipe the puppies);
+– a lot of small soft rags ironed with a hot iron from old bedding (to dry puppies);

-- sterile gauze wipes (usually unnecessarily, the puppy's mouth is dried with a piece of cloth, into which, in fact, the puppy is accepted);
+– sterile gauze wipes (usually unnecessary; the puppy’s mouth is dried with a piece of cloth, into which, in fact, the puppy is received);

-- a box or bowl for puppies with a heating pad (wrap in a diaper) - this is in case the bitch behaves restlessly in childbirth and there is a risk of losing puppies ... the best option is a bitch giving birth with puppies at the nipples;
+– a box or basin for puppies with a heating pad (wrapped in a diaper) – this is in case the bitch behaves restlessly during childbirth and there is a risk of losing the puppies... the best option is a bitch giving birth with puppies at the nipples;

-- sterile scissors and a medical clamp (it is not necessary to boil, at the beginning of childbirth, place in a jar with any alcohol);
+– sterile scissors and a medical clamp (it is not necessary to boil; at the onset of labor, place in a jar with any alcohol);

 – a bar of milk chocolate;

-- cinnamon powder - for mild stimulation of weak contractions and attempts;
+– cinnamon powder – for gentle stimulation of weak contractions and pushing;

-- antiseptic, better spray (Aluminum, Xidikol, Septonex) for treating the umbilical cord.
+– an antiseptic, preferably a spray (Aluminum, Xydicol, Septonex) for treating the umbilical cord.

 – cordiamine to stimulate cardiac activity (a drop on the tongue of a newborn);

-- an oxygen canister (let a weak puppy breathe), costs about 400 rubles in pharmacies;
+– an oxygen canister (to give a weak puppy a chance to breathe), costs about 400 rubles in pharmacies;

 – a small rubber heating pad;